 ~ Son Willoughby Pilgert ~

-During the Civil War, with his name spelled "Bilgard," Willoughby joined the Union Army and was placed in the 167th Pennsylvania Infantry, Company H.
+During the Civil War, Willoughby was drafted and joined the Union Army on Oct.
+27, 1862.
+He was placed in the 167th Pennsylvania Infantry, Company H. The clerk writing the enrollment papers scribed Willoughby's last name as "Bilgert" and "Bilgerd" which led to problems later on.

 The couple produced these known children -- Mary Amanda Brensinger, Sarah Elizabeth Long, John James Pilgert, Ida Jane Fisher, Annie Maria Miller, Emma C. Yoder and Helen "Ella" Scharadin.

 When the federal census was made in 1870, the census-taker recorded Willoughby's name as "William Pilliard," with the family living in Longswamp.
-He was employed that year as a cigar-maker.
+He was employed that year as a cigar-maker, but did not spend much time in that occupation.

-Mary Anna then began receiving his monthly pension payments.
+Fortunately, her pension finally was approved.
 [Widow App. #744.449 - Cert. #542.499] She survived her husband by 15 years, becoming senile toward the end.
 She suffered from a building in her bile duct ("bilary calculi") which led to gangrene.
 She died at home south of Longsdale at the age of 82 on June 9, 1916.
 Interment was in Mertztown.
-She was survived by a brother, Manoah Eck of Lebanon, PA.
+An obituary in the Reading Times reported that she was survived by a brother, Manoah Eck of Lebanon, PA.

 Daughter Mary "Amanda" Pilgert (1857-1936) was born on Jan.
 7, 1857.
 She married John Brensinger (June 12, 1848-1921), son of Harry and Hettie (Oswald) Brensinger.
 Their only known children were Jennie H. Derr and Willoughby H. Brensinger.
 John earned income over the years as a carpenter.
 When the federal census enumeration was made in 1880, the Brensingers resided in Longswamp Township, Berks County, and their 12-year-old nephew Harris Hammel (or "Hummel") lived under their roof.
 Circa 1901, their home was in Palm, PA and in 1916-1931 in Bally/Huff's Church.
 Sadly, suffering from heart valve disease, John died at age 72 on April 21, 1921.
 His remains were placed into rest in Huff's Church Cemetery.
 As a widow in 1936, she dwelled in Huff's Church.
 She became senile in her final years and moved into the Barto home of her married daughter Jennie Derr. died at age 79 on Feb.
 21, 1936.
 Burial was in Huff's Church Cemetery, with Rev. W.F.
 Bond preaching the funeral service.
 Daughter Jennie Derr was the informant for the death certificate.

 Daughter Ida Jane Pilgert (1861-1901) was born on Valentine's Day 1861 in Longswamp Township.
 At the age of less than two months, she was baptized by Rev. William Barly, with Francis and Mary Reeser serving as sponsors.
 On Sept.
 25, 1879, when she was age 18, she was united in matrimony with David G. Fisher (Nov.
 4, 1859-1947), a native of Hancock, Berks County and one of eight children of Amos and Eva (Ginginger) Fisher.
 Their wedding ceremony was presided over by Rev. B.E.
 Kramlich.
 The couple bore eight children, of whom two sadly died in infancy.
 The surviving six offspring were Morris Sylvester Fischer, Annie Collins, Silas L. Fisher, William H. Fisher, Mary Esther Schweyer and Ralph Emerson Fisher.
 Circa 1900, they lived in South Bethlehem at 724 East Fourth Street, and David earned a living as a day laborer.
 On the first of February 1901, as she approached her 40th birthday, Ida Jane contracted a deadly case of pneumonia.
 Said the Allentown Morning Call, "she grew gradually worse, although under the best medical care, until she sank to her last sleep."
 Death swept her away on Feb.
 4, 1901.
 An obituary in the Morning Call referred to her as "esteemed."
 David outlived his bride by almost half a century and apparently never remarried.
-He belonged to the Mertztown Church, and moved to Allentown in about 1927.
-He worked for Bethlehem Steel as an ingot foreman.
+He worked for Bethlehem Steel as an ingot foreman and belonged to the Mertztown Church.
+At the age of about 68, he moved to Allentown in about 1927.
 His final address was at 225½ North 14th Street in Allentown.
 At his 71st birthday in 1930, his daughter held a roast turkey dinner for the family, and the following year the birthday meal was a rabbit dinner.
 Burdened with acute heart disease and senility, he passed away at age 86 on March 10, 1947.
 Burial was in Mertztown Cemetery, with an obituary published in the Allentown Morning Call.
 He was survived by 16 grandchildren and six great-grandchildren.

 Daughter Annie Maria Pilgert (1866-1935) was born on July 26, 1866.
 She was joined in wedlock with Peter Miller (Dec.
 20, 1856-1923), son of William and Catherine (Hilbert) Miller of Longswamp.
 The couple produced three offspring, Ella Miller, Ida Miller and Harvey Miller.
 They dwelled in Longsdale in 1901, Topton in 1916 and Mertztown in 1923, where Peter earned a living as a laborer.
 From about 1917 to his death six years later, Peter worked as a sexton for the Mertztown Church.
 The Millers were members of the Lutheran wing of St. Paul's Church in Mertztown.
 Grief swept over the family when Peter, already stricken with influenza, was felled by a stroke of apoplexy at the age of 66 and passed away on March 16, 1923.
 Funeral services were held in the family home, led by Rev. W.S.
 Dry, with interment in the Mertztown Cemetery.
 An obituary in the Allentown Morning Call said he was survived by two brothers, four step-brothers, one sister and one step-sister.
 The widowed Annie outlived her husband by a dozen years.
 She spent her final time in Mertztown.
 Having contracted chronic heart disease, she suffered a heart attack and died at age 69 on Sept.
 25, 1935.
 Interment was in Mertztown, following funeral services again preached by Rev. W.S.
 Dry.
 An obituary appeared in the Allentown Morning Call.
 Daughter Ida Miller of Mertztown was the informant for the official certificate of death.